 Pasternak, Lenoid.
 "The Passion of Creation" 19th century.
-Public
+Public Domain. |

 When it comes to what type of writer I consider myself to be I have learned that I am both a Sequential Composer and a Procrastinator.
 Writing is a slow and difficult process for me, not unlike hiking an incline of a mountain barefoot on a Monday.
 Writing more frequently has helped be become a better and faster writer, but there's always room to improve.